 Once you have undergone in-depth research for identifying the state of awareness of your visitors, you can figure out what content they require.
 It can be done by doing customer surveys, asking them for feedback, and conducting interviews.

 Step 4: Customer Surveys and Interviews

-When you ask people to fill the survey, you can identify what people like or don’t like about you, how to represent your USP, what they actually want, and create your content plan accordingly.
+When you ask people to fill out the survey, you can identify what people like or don’t like about you, how to represent your USP, and what they actually want, and create your content plan accordingly.

-Not only the current or previous customers but the prospects also fill your survey and give their feedback.
+Not only the current or previous customers but the prospects also fill out your survey and give their feedback.

 Other forms include interviews, polls, and live Q&A sessions.

 But the most crucial part of this step is the list of questions you want to ask the people.